 - Take care of books so that others can read them.

-At this age, some children have the development in place to begin putting phonetic sounds together to read.
+At this age, some children are developmental ready to begin combining phonetic sounds together form words and read.
 If the child is ready, I suggest using the Bob Books.
 These are what I used with my own children with great success.
 Be sure to read the back cover to get the gist of the story.
 Click to read suggestions and print the "Bob Books Reading Checklist."
 If you choose to begin the reading process, follow your child's leads and make each reading situation fun and positive.
 For more information, read "Teaching a Child to Read: Is Your Child Ready?" and Choosing a Reading Curriculum.

-Along with fine and gross motor activities, each Lesson Plan in the 4 and 5 Year Curricula contains visual perception activities.
-Visual perception is the communication between the eyes and the brain, which is imperative for reading and writing.
+Along with fine and gross motor activities, each Lesson Plan contains visual perception activities.
+Visual perception is the translation between the eyes and the brain.
+Correct translation is imperative to reading and writing.
 These activities can help correct visual perception issues as well as strengthen the brain and eye communication.
-While one activity may be difficult for your child, another may be simple.
+While one activity may be difficult for the child, another may be simple.
+Additional worksheets and teaching aids are available in the ABCJesusLovesMe Visual Perception Curriculum.

-Periodically the curriculum tasks the to draw his family.
-This can be daunting for some children.
-Begin by looking in the mirror and discussing how special God made the child.
-Then, demonstrate how to draw a person.
-Use simple shapes and lines while explaining what you are drawing.
+Periodically throughout the 5 Year Curriculum, the child will be instructed to draw his family.
+This can be a daunted task for some children.
+Begin by demonstrating how to draw a person.
+Use simple shapes for parts and explain what you are doing as you draw.
 Let your child assist in the process.
-Later in the week, give your child a chance to try it unassisted For more ideas read, "Teaching Your Child How to Draw a Person."
+Later in the week, give your child a chance to try it himself.
+For more ideas read, "Teaching Your Child How to Draw."

-Play "Put the Fire Out" - a fun outside activity that involves sidewalk chalk, water, and a sponge.
+This week, play "Put the Fire Out," a fun outside activity that involves sidewalk chalk, water, and a sponge.
 Begin by drawing a ladder on cement with sidewalk chalk.
 Draw a fire at the top of the ladder.
 Place a bucket and a sponge at the bottom of the ladder.
 Have the child wet the sponge and jump between the rungs of the ladder to get to the fire.
 Once at the fire, squeeze the sponge over the fire to put it out!
-Idea from YourTherapySource.com
+My children loved this game!

-For the first week, use the Color Tracking Visual Perception Worksheets - Color Tracking 1, Color Tracking 2.
-Ask the child to color certain shapes, certain colors.
-Highlight the color words the correct color to help the child associate the word with the color.
-Use this activity to help the child search for items left to right and row by row.
-Another option is to assign each shape a colored candy.
-Ask the child to lay the correct colored candy on the corresponding shape.
+For the first week, use the Color Tracking Visual Perception Worksheets - Color Tracking 1-1, Color Tracking 2-1.
+Highlight the color words in the same color to help the child connect the word with the color.
+Assign each shape a colored candy or little Lego.
+Have the child place the correct candy or Lego on the corresponding shape as a fun, interactive way to reinforce color recognition.
+Continue doing this activity throughout the week.

 Ingredients: